mitim-s/mitim-xml-dita-lw/README.md

 ## About

 The JSON schemas were generated using the MITIM XML Editor (version 1.3.111) and are maintained by MITIM Professional Services DOO.
 These schemas are based on the JSON Schema 2020-12 release.
+For more information, visit [mitim-s.com](https://www.mitim-s.com).

 For more information about DITA Lightweight, visit the [official DITA website](https://www.oasis-open.org/committees/dita/).